We're Your Well Pump, Water Heater & Water Softener Professionals!

 * First Name * Last Name * Phone Need service for: Email

-Low Water Pressure in your Bayside Home?
+Low Water Pressure in your Bayside House?

 No Water?
-Might Need a New Well Pump … Or Something Else
+Might Require a New Well Pump … Or Something Else

 Maybe yes … or no.

-A well pump isn’t always the culprit of no water in the house.
-Occasionally an underground electrical wire breaks – a very fixable issue.
-Diagnosing power connections is always the first step undertaken by Kelly James Service.
+A well pump isn’t always the source of no water in the house.
+Every now and then an underground electrical wire breaks – a very repairable issue.
+Testing power connections is always the first step taken by Kelly James Service.

-So will running water for hours at a time, such as filling a pool or watering grass.
-These activities can lower the underground water table which, if it drops too far, can cause the water-cooled pump to overheat.
+So will running water for hours on end, such as filling a pool or watering grass.
+These activities can lower the underground water table which, if it plummets too far, can cause the water-cooled pump to overheat.

-The proactive decision – whether you have minimal water pressure in a house, or none at all – is to call Kelly James Service.
+The proactive decision – whether you have reduced water pressure in a house, or none at all – is to contact Kelly James Service.
 With more than three decades’ experience of providing water solutions, their professionals will get your water flowing again.
 It will be right back at your fingertips – exactly as you expect it to be.
 We are your proud Bayside well pump service professionals!

 Call Kelly James Service for Well Pump Service near Bayside, WI